RVSM Approval Process

 Step 7: Continuing Compliance

-To ensure continued compliance with RVSM requirements, you’ll need to keep your RVSM manuals and FAA approval documentation onboard the aircraft.
-You must maintain your airplane in accordance with your FAA approved RVSM Maintenance Program and the manufacturer’s Aircraft Maintenance Manual.
+To ensure continued compliance with RVSM requirements, you’ll need to keep your RVSM Program manuals and FAA approval documentation onboard the aircraft.
+You must maintain your airplane in accordance with your RVSM Program manuals.